 It’s very important to prep in advance in order to ace your medical school interview.
 You should practice your answers to common medical school interview questions, conduct mock tests and get feedback, and work on your communication skills.
 The more you practice, the less nervous you’ll be in the interview.

 14. How important is the medical school secondary application?

 The medical school secondary application is extremely important.
 Many schools review primary and secondary applications together.
 The secondary essay prompts are designed to find out more about you and how well you would fit in at their school.
 It’s a great way to differentiate yourself from the crowd and communicate any additional information that highlights your best qualities, that you didn’t get a chance to explain elsewhere.

 15. When should I start preparing to apply for medical school?

 Ideally, you should start preparing to apply for medical school from freshman year of college so you can follow a four-year plan to complete each of the requirements for medical school admissions.
 However, quite a few medical school applicants are non-traditional students, such as returning students or those who switch over from another academic specialization.
 If you’re one of them, then your timeline will depend on your background and current situation.
-Don’t hesitate to contact us if you need a personalized med planning session!
+Don’t hesitate to contact us if you need a !